ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/yql.md

 ### Parameterized queries {#param}

 Transactional applications working with a database are characterized by the execution of multiple similar queries that only differ in parameters.
-Like most databases, {{ ydb-short-name }} will work more efficiently if you define updateable parameters and their types and then initiate the execution of a query by passing the parameter values separately from its text.
+Like most databases, {{ ydb-short-name }} will work more efficiently if you define variable parameters and their types and then initiate the execution of a query by passing the parameter values separately from its text.

 To define parameters in the text of a YQL query, use the [DECLARE](../../yql/reference/syntax/declare.md).